 Forever in our hearts.

-Karma, a blue Himalayan, was born in August 1997 in the USA.
+Karma, a blue Himalayan, was born in the USA.
 She was spayed and declawed at the age of 10 weeks, and immediately began displaying behavioural problems (Inappropriate Elimination).
 Her owner dealt with this by promptly locking Karma in a bathroom for 18 months, where she had very little contact with anyone except when food was delivered to her twice a day.
 Karma did not improve, so she was given up for adoption in Seattle.

 A friend of mine on the East Coast of the USA saw this photo (left) of Karma on the shelter website and fell in love with her.
 She did a long distance adoption knowing of Karma's problems.
 She worked very hard to help her, took her to a world famous (and fully qualified) animal behaviourist, and Karma improved greatly and did not urinate inappropriately for six months, despite living with a male cat (my friend's existing cat) who was one of the most aggressive cats the behaviourist had ever seen.

-Unfortunately in November 2000 when Karma was three, this lady's father was hit by a drunk driver on his way home from work.
+Unfortunately when Karma was three, this lady's father was hit by a drunk driver on his way home from work.
 He was in hospital for several weeks and was then confined to a wheelchair.
 Naturally, his daughter was spending a lot of time at the hospital and supporting her mother, and this gave the male cat plenty of time to beat up Karma.
 Because Karma no longer had much human company and was at the mercy of the male cat, she began to urinate inappropriately again.
 Her owner would come home from helping her mother at midnight, completely exhausted, and find her bed full of cat pee.

 Karma was placed in the bathroom, the only room without soft furnishings, her favourite peeing spot (unfortunately, the rest of the house was open-plan so there were not many options).
 This was very lonely and boring for Karma, and eventually her human decided she had to find her a new home.